Skip to content

 1. The growing role of stablecoins in cross-border payments - Are lower costs, instant settlement, and financial inclusion advantages enough to drive broader PSP adoption?

-2. Strategic moves in the payments industry – What does Stripe’s acquisition of Bridge signal about the future of PSP-stablecoin integration, and will it force competitors like Wise to reconsider their stance on stablecoins?
+2. Strategic moves in the payments industry – What does the acquisition of a stablecoin platform signal about the future of PSP-stablecoin integration, and will it force competitors to reconsider their stance on stablecoins?

 3. The fungibility challenge - How do differences in issuance models, reserve structures, and regulatory classifications affect stablecoins' usability across different payment rails and jurisdictions?